QCL dynamics: thermal effects and rate equations beyond mean-field approach: Discussion

 The parameter of thermal diffusivity depends strongly on the material of the substrate, its doping, temperature, etc., thus in the case of InP claddings we get the upper limit (highest possible value) of 1~W(cm~K$^{-1}$ \cite{glazov77}.
 Other parameters required to calculate $\alpha t$ are presented in Table~\ref{tbl:syseqparams}.
 Combining all together one can get the formula for the rate of heat spreading over device:

 Implementing the mentioned time intervals one obtains approximately 8~um, 9~um, 12~um and 30~um.
-Such numbers suggests the for lasers working in pulse regime the effect of delay time modulation by self-heating should manifest for almost all III-V based structures, because the heat produced during approaching of the current to the threshold value (units to dozens of nanoseconds) indeed can be considered as adiabatic compared to heat dissipation.
+Such numbers suggests that for lasers working in pulse regime the effect of delay time modulation by self-heating should manifest for almost all III-V based structures, because the heat produced during approaching of the current to the threshold value (dozens of nanoseconds) indeed can be considered as adiabatic compared to heat dissipation.